| |

 Dean G. Pruitt

-I taught social psychology at State University of New York at Buffalo for 35 years and am now SUNY Distinguished Scholar Emeritus.
-I currently have a complementary office at the Institute for Conflict Analysis and Resolution (ICAR) at George Mason University.
-My major research and writing are in the areas of social conflict, negotiation, and mediation.
 Some years ago, I did a long series of experiments on the antecedents of integrative agreements in negotiation (see Pruitt & Carnevale, 1993) and two large field studies of community mediation (see Pruitt, 1995).
 My most recent laboratory research was a series of studies on escalation in response to persistent annoyance (see Mikolic, Parker, & Pruitt, 1997).
 I am author of a chapter on "Social Conflict" for the fourth edition of the Handbook of Social Psychology (Pruitt, 1998) and co-author of a popular textbook on social conflict (Pruitt & Kim, 2004).
-My most recent research involves case studies of the Northern Ireland and South African peace processes, and I have written several theoretical articles that draw on these studies (Pruitt, 1996, 1997, in press).
+My most recent research involves case studies of the Northern Ireland and South African peace processes, and I have written several theoretical articles that draw on these studies (Pruitt, 2006b, 2007, 2008, 2009).

 Books: